Fictions of Integration: American Children's Literature and the Legacies of Brown v. Board of Education

 By: Naomi Lesley

-This week, listen to Naomi Lesley's interview with Vanessa Martinez about Lesley's monograph, Fictions of Integration: American Children's Literature and the Legacies of Brown v.
+Listen to Naomi Lesley's interview with Vanessa Martinez about Lesley's monograph, Fictions of Integration: American Children's Literature and the Legacies of Brown v.
 Board of Education.
+Naomi Lesley is Associate Professor of English at Holyoke Community College.
 Vanessa Martinez is professor of Anthropology at Holyoke Community College.
-You can listen to other episodes of the SHCY podcast by visiting the podcast website, or you can subscribe on Google Play and iTunes.
+You can listen to other episodes of the SHCY podcast by visiting the podcast website, or you can subscribe wherever you get your podcasts.
 The transcript for this podcast episode is available here.
+This conversation originally aired as Season 9, Episode 15 of the SHCY Podcast.

 This review first appeared in Children's Literature Association Quarterly 43, no. 1 (Spring 2018): 102-104.